wasishah33/Live-Code-Editor/README.md

 - `DELETE /api/projects/:id` - Delete project
 - `GET /api/projects/:id/export` - Export project as HTML

+### PHP Execution
+- `POST /api/execute-php` - Execute PHP code and return HTML output

 ## Usage Guide

 ### Getting Started

 1. **Register/Login**: Create an account or login with existing credentials
 2. **Create Project**: Click "New Project" to start coding
-3. **Write Code**: Use the tabbed editor to write HTML, CSS, and JavaScript
+3. **Write Code**: Use the tabbed editor to write HTML, CSS, JavaScript, and PHP
 4. **Live Preview**: See your changes instantly in the preview panel
 5. **Save Project**: Click "Save" to store your project (auto-save also available)
 6. **Export**: Download your project as an HTML file

 ### Editor Features

-- **Syntax Highlighting**: Automatic highlighting for HTML, CSS, and JavaScript
+- **Syntax Highlighting**: Automatic highlighting for HTML, CSS, JavaScript, and PHP
 - **Auto-completion**: Intelligent code suggestions
 - **Error Detection**: Real-time error highlighting
 - **Line Numbers**: Easy navigation with line numbers
 - **Word Wrap**: Automatic text wrapping for better readability

+### PHP Development

+- **Server-side Execution**: PHP code runs on the server and displays output in preview
+- **Error Handling**: PHP errors are displayed in the preview window
+- **HTML Integration**: PHP code can be mixed with HTML, CSS, and JavaScript
+- **Real-time Preview**: See PHP output immediately as you type
+- **Security**: PHP execution is sandboxed and has timeout protection

 ### Project Management